Estate Agents are engaged by the seller to sell their property. They’ll help arrange and necessitate viewings in order to get the property sold.

 Estate Agents Reputation

-Similarly a 2017 index (the Ipsos MORI Veracity Index) revealed that estate agents were in the list of the most distrusted professions in the UK, they placed fourth just in front of politicians, government ministers and professional footballers.
+Similarly, a 2017 index (the Ipsos MORI Veracity Index) revealed that estate agents were on the list of the most distrusted professions in the UK, they placed fourth just in front of politicians, government ministers and professional footballers.